npqst/sabsr3-g2-pharmokinetics/README.md

 ## Usage

-1. Parameter inputs should be defined in the a text file in the style of a Python dictionary.
+1. Parameter inputs should be defined in a text file in the style of a Python dictionary.
 An example is provided in config_file.txt.
-2. Run this following command from within the root directory `python3 run.py <relative directory of config_file>`
+2. Run the following command from within the root directory `python3 run.py <relative directory of config_file>`
 3. The graphs of the amounts plotted over time, parameters and raw data are saved in the `./output/` directory
-    - If saving files from multiple runs, ensure 'name' in the config file is changed each time to prevent overwriting previous outputs
+    - If saving files from multiple runs, ensure 'name' in the config file is changed each time to prevent overwriting previous outputs.

 ## How the model works